anonymous19456/ViewportConfigManager/README.md

 **There are 2 ways to get the plugin onto your computer:**

-Via GitBash: This way allows you to pull updates without re-downloading the entire plugin
+Method 1, Via GitBash: This way allows you to pull updates without re-downloading the entire plugin
 1. Make sure you have Git installed.
 You can download it here: https://git-scm.com/
 2. Open GitBash and navigate to your Unreal Engine Plugins folder using the `cd` command, be sure to choose the correct engine version.
    1. Example: `cd "C:\Program Files\Epic Games\UE_5.4\Engine\Plugins`